kutoru/chanl-backend/README.md

 # Project status

-Mostly functional but with some important features currently missing (user auth, account creation, online user display, friends system and a few others).
+Mostly functional but with some important features currently missing (some parts of user auth check, online user display, friends system and a few others).

 # The idea